Red Velvet Cheesecake

 This creamy red velvet cheesecake recipe is a show-stopping dessert suitable for many occasions.
 The silky red velvet batter sits on an Oreo cookie crust and is topped with cream cheese frosting.

 This red velvet recipe is not like anything else you’ve tried.
-Instead of cake, it’s made with cheesecake and the combination is incredible.
+Instead of cake or cupcakes, it’s made with cheesecake and the combination is incredible.

 A lot of people get confused about what red velvet cake is.
 The cake got the name because it was so velvety smooth.